Brianrhymes6/Brian405/README.md

-- 👋 Hi, I’m @Lakshmanan Ramasamy
+- 👋 Hi, I’m @Brian Rhymes
 - 👀 I’m interested in AI/Python coding and HTML Codings
 - 💞️ I’m looking to collaborate on New Projects.
-- 📫 How to reach me: EMAIL: poornilax2015@gmail.com
+- 📫 How to reach me: EMAIL: brianrhymes6@gmail.com

 <!---
 lechu-type/lechu-type is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.